sonithm/SPA_SB_Admin/README.md

 Simple Dashboard Admin App built using Angular 4 and Bootstrap 4

-This project is a port of the famous Free Admin Bootstrap Theme [SB Admin v4.0](http://startbootstrap.com/template-overviews/sb-admin-2/) to Angular4 Theme.
+This project is a port of the Free Admin Bootstrap Theme [SB Admin v4.0](http://startbootstrap.com/template-overviews/sb-admin-2/) to Angular4 Theme.

 Powered by [StartAngular](http://startangular.com/) & [StrapUI](http://strapui.com/)